 Arrive in Buenos Aires this morning where you will be met and transferred to your hotel.
 Depart the hotel this afternoon for a visit to the Costanera Sur Ecological Reserve.
 This evening, join your Apex expedition team for a welcome dinner and briefing.
 Overnight at your hotel.

 Buenos Aires / Ushuaia / Embark Silver Explorer

 After breakfast, transfer to the airport for your chartered flight to Ushuaia.
 Enjoy lunch upon arrival, then embark your expedition vessel, the Silver Explorer—your home for the next 18 nights.
-As we set sail down the Beagle Channel we look for Magellanic Diving Petrel, Imperial Shag, Rock Shag and Southern Giant Petrel while admiring the stunning peaks of the Martial mountain range.
+As you set sail down the Beagle Channel, look for Magellanic Diving Petrel, Imperial Shag, Rock Shag and Southern Giant Petrel while admiring the stunning peaks of the Martial mountain range.